43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 • No Throttling - Like a highway at rush hour, DSL and satellite connections get jammed during peak traffic hours.
 They simply can’t keep pace with our mushrooming internet needs.
 Internet providers use “throttling” to prevent this.
 At peak times, your ISP may lower your speed from 25 Mbps to 10 Mbps or lower to ration their service.
 Fiber- optic internet speed doesn’t throttle because it’s less susceptible to overload.

 • Connecting with Multiple Devices - Gone are the days of a single home computer.
-We now have multiple devices in our homes - laptops PCs, tablets, phones, smart speakers, and devices like smart locks and thermostats.
+We now have multiple devices in our homes - laptops PCs, tablets, phones, smart speakers, smart locks, cameras and thermostats.
 As our internet use increases, our need for reliable and fast data transmission does too.

-Fiber-optic's steady signal, low signal loss, and ten times more bandwidth means we can connect with multiple tablets, laptops, and several phones at once.
+Fiber-optic's steady signal, low signal loss, and ten times more bandwidth means we can connect with multiple devices at once.
 Even with different people streaming music and video simultaneously, fiber-optics can handle the load.

-• Future Proof: - Global internet traffic has exploded.
-Cisco predicts in it’s Visual Networking Index White Paper, that today’s internet traffic will increase threefold over the next five years.
+• Future Proof: - Global internet traffic has exploded and will continue to increase.
 In fact, Internet speeds of just two or more years ago, are no longer acceptable for today’s increasing demands.
 Not only is fiber the fastest service available today (by a longshot), but fiber has the capability of future-proofing through dark fiber.
 Dark fiber, optical fibers that are part of a fiber cable but are not currently being used, can be a great asset.
 When new technology becomes available that requires more data transmission, fiber-optic lines may already be able to accommodate the unforeseen demands of the future.

-• Higher Quality TV - Just bought a 4K TV or thinking about buying one?
-Sales of Ultra High Definition 4K TVs reached over 108 million in 2019.
-The resolution standard (8k) is already available.
-Those TVs pack four times more pixels into the same real estate, which makes for much crisper pictures.
-But it also needs lot more bandwidth from your internet connection.
+• Higher Quality TV - High definition TVs pack more pixels into the same real estate, which makes for much crisper pictures - but they also need a lot more bandwidth from your internet connection.

-DSL, satellite, and even cable connections struggle, at times, to deliver 4K internet streaming.
+DSL, satellite, and even cable connections struggle, at times, to deliver high defintion streaming.
 Fiber-optic internet service won’t even bat an eye.
-A fiber-optic connection running at even a sub-optimal 500 Mbps should have no trouble streaming high-quality 4K TV and movies.
+A fiber-optic connection running at even a sub-optimal 500 Mbps should have no trouble streaming high-quality, high defintion TV and movies.

 • Healthier - You may have heard about the race for 5G internet access.
-Carriers like Verizon and AT&T are hustling to blanket the nation with new, lightning-fast service.
-The World Health Organization (WHO) says there’s no reason to fear 5G wireless internet signals because they can’t penetrate human skin.
 But hundreds of scientists and medical professionals recently petitioned the WHO, claiming 5G will boost the potential for cancer.
 Fiber-optic signals remain trapped in their cables, so they don’t carry those fears.

 • Community Improvement - Fiber-optic Internet doesn’t only improve homes, it’s great for communities too.
 Fiber-ready areas are more attractive to businesses, especially those that rely on the fastest Internet speeds.
 More businesses means more jobs – and a better economy.
 And fiber Internet access can also improve public services, including healthcare, safety and education.